Ocanath/dartt-protocol/docs/LIBRARY_USAGE.md

 - **Use for**: UART, RS485, RS232
 - **Features**: Includes address and CRC in frame
 - **Best for**: Point-to-point or multi-drop serial communications
+- **Highly recommended**: Use COBS (consistent-overhead byte stuffing) on top of DARTT before sending a DARTT message across the physical layer.

 ### TYPE_ADDR_MESSAGE (Type 1)
 - **Use for**: SPI, I2C